 Gartner Inc. defines cloud computing as "a style of computing where massively scalable IT-related capabilities are provided 'as a service' using Internet technologies to multiple external customers."
 Instead of storing software and data on a local PC hard drive or on data servers as businesses have for many years, cloud computing uses the power of the Internet to store and distribute data online.

 Some businesses more loosely name other data storage and communication infrastructure as a "cloud."
 An Intranet, for instance, is simply an internal network housed behind the firewall.
 Developing an Intranet, no matter how complex, is not cloud computing.
 Other businesses might take advantage of a group of servers or load balanced servers for backup and redundancy.
 Again, those data storage options utilize traditional computing strategies, not cloud computing.

-A February 2011 report by International Data Corp.
-(IDC) states the services and distribution sector — which includes vertical markets such as retail, professional services and transportation — contributes the largest share of U.S. public IT cloud services revenue.
-Currently a $3 billion market, IDC estimates the services and distribution sector’s public IT cloud market will more than double to $8.5 billion by 2014.
+A February 2011 report by International Data Corp states that the services and distribution sector — which includes vertical markets such as retail, professional services and transportation — contributes the largest share of U.S. public IT cloud services revenue.
+Currently a $3 billion market, IDC estimates the services and distribution sector's public IT cloud market will more than double to $8.5 billion by 2014.